yyyaaan/yyy-cluster/README.md

 `fluentd` container must be start before docker compose.

 `elasticsearch` will be used in both logging service and as a vector storage destination.

-Together with `kibana`, they are defined in compose
+Note that `Kibana`, as a data visualization tool is not opened in `PROD`, and it is written in `docker-compose.yaml` (dev-only).
+It can be configured to connect remote elasticsearch providing the allowed host and the open port.

 ## FastAPI Parent-Child Building